Wiki · Concept · Last reviewed June 16, 2026

 Definition

-AI post-market monitoring is lifecycle oversight after an AI system has been placed on the market, put into service, or deployed in a real workflow.
-It asks whether the system still behaves within its approved purpose, documented limits, legal obligations, and risk tolerances once it meets actual users, changing data, new adversaries, and organizational pressure.
+AI post-market monitoring is lifecycle oversight after an AI system has been placed on the market, put into service, procured, or deployed in a real workflow.
+It asks whether the system still behaves within its approved purpose, documented limits, legal obligations, and risk tolerances once it meets actual users, changing data, new adversaries, vendor updates, and organizational pressure.

-It is related to AI Audits and Assurance, AI Incident Reporting, AI System Inventory, and EU AI Act compliance, but it is narrower than all of them.
+Pre-release evaluation can show how a model or system behaved in a test setting.
+Post-market monitoring asks what happened later: who used it, on what population, under what configuration, with what updates, under what failure modes, and with what consequences.
+It is related to AI Audits and Assurance, AI Incident Reporting, AI System Inventory, Model Cards and System Cards, and EU AI Act compliance, but it is narrower than all of them.
 The object is the evidence loop after deployment.

 How It Works